isabahalovv/linear-algebra-tasks/README.md

 # Linear Algebra Tasks
 ### Linear algebra tasks which I have done during course of TFUG Azerbaijan
 ---
-### First task: Write a function which requires a matrix with arbitrary size and checks existence of being an orthogonal matrix made by elements of original matrix.
+### Task 1 : Write a function which requires a matrix with arbitrary size and checks existence of being an orthogonal matrix made by elements of original matrix.
 Input :
 ![ortho_1](https://user-images.githubusercontent.com/113797630/190878525-73a1086d-76a1-41e5-aaac-83d721c89f1e.png)
 Output :